explodecomputer/EEPE_2016/worksheets/whole_genomes.md

 ## A note about software

-The original implementation for large scale human data is [GCTA](http://www.complextraitgenomics.com/software/gcta/).
+The original implementation for large scale human data is [GCTA](http://cnsgenomics.com/software/gcta/index.html).
 It is continually improving, and it has a huge number of features.
 We will use this to perform REML estimation of heritabilities.
 It also constructs genetic relationship matrices, which is something that we need, but we will use [Plink2](https://www.cog-genomics.org/plink2/) to do this, as it does the same implementation but much faster.

+> GREML analysis can be performed using GCTA.
+Earlier versions of GCTA were available for Mac, Windows and Linux, but for some time now the updated versions of GCTA have only been made for Linux.
+> A major change is in the format - previously the GRM was stored in a text format, but now it is stored in a much more efficient binary format.
+> If you are using Windows or Mac then you will have to use the text format, which can be quite slow.
+To compensate, we will only perform the analysis on the first 4000 individuals

 ## Data